-This piece was originally written for the ESRC Just Energy Research project.
-Don’t forget to check the website to see the updates on the research.
+This piece was written in 2018 for the ESRC Just Energy Research project.
+Don’t forget to contact us for follow-ups, listen to the podcast episode (2021), and check our toolkit and our book to know more.

-One of the key aims of our project is to investigate how vulnerable consumers access justice.
+One of the key aims of the Just Energy project is to investigate how vulnerable consumers access justice.
 Therefore, understanding which consumers are currently excluded from accessing justice through ADR is key, as is providing an overview of recent EU and national measures and policies which seek to address energy poverty and consumer vulnerability in the energy sector.

 More than 50 million European citizens are unable to keep their home adequately warm, with similar numbers being reported with regard to the late payment of utility bills or presence of poor housing conditions.
 Acknowledging and understanding the issue of energy poverty and vulnerability in Europe is still it is a recent concept, explicitly recognised about a decade ago, during the previous round of discussion of the energy directives, the 2009 Third Energy Package, and of which we do not yet know all the ramifications.
 Today, energy poverty and vulnerability levels remain very high, and while European policymakers are discussing the upcoming set of legislation, the issue seems more pressing than ever.